 Every penny or cent donated is vital to the Foundation.
 A hospital serving approximately one million people is estimated to require a cataract rate of about 1,500 cases per year in order to keep pace with demand.
 Increasing cataract surgery in rural, impoverished areas overseas in turn helps the overall prosperity of these communities.

 The Ridley Eye Foundation needs donations NOW to assist The Harpur Memorial Hospital in Egypt to pay for its staff and equipment to continue to carry out this vital work to help restore the sight of those who are desperate poverty.
-Please support the work of The Ridley Eye Foundation by visiting their website of the Ridley Eye Foundation
+Please support the work by visiting thr website of the Ridley Eye Foundation